Intruder killed, 70-year-old homeowner injured in Orange County armed burglary, deputies say

-ORANGE COUNTY, Fla. - An intruder was killed by a 70-year-old homeowner Wednesday afternoon during what deputies believe was an armed burglary, the Orange County Sheriff's Office said.
+ORANGE COUNTY, Fla. - An arrest was made Friday in connection with an armed burglary that left one intruder dead and the 70-year-old homeowner seriously injured, officials with the Orange County Sheriff's Office said.

-Investigators said that two men kicked in the door of a home on Murcott Circle near Old Winter Garden Road at about 5 p.m.
+Luismil Hernandez, 18, is accused of kicking down the door of a home on Murcott Circle near Old Winter Garden Road with Gerald Anderson, 18.

 Related Headlines